Adamant-im/adamant/README.md

 ### Bootstrap with a blockchain image

-Blockchain image saves time on node sync but you must completely trust the image.
-If you skip this step, your node will check every single transaction, which takes time (up for several days).
+A blockchain image saves time on node sync, but you must completely trust the image.
+If you skip this step, your node will check every single transaction, which takes time (up to several days).

 ```
 wget https://explorer.adamant.im/db_backup.sql.gz